operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 ## Selecting Tests

-Tests are selected by setting the `--selector` CLI flag to tests it will execute.
+Tests are selected by setting the `--selector` CLI flag to a set of label strings.
 If a selector flag is not supplied, then all the tests within the scorecard configuration file are executed.

 Tests are executed serially, one after the other, with test results